spatie/laravel-permission/docs/installation-laravel.md

    - **If you are using MySQL 8**, look at the migration files for notes about MySQL 8 to set/limit the index key length, and edit accordingly.
 If you get `ERROR: 1071 Specified key was too long` then you need to do this.

+   - **If you are using CACHE_STORE=database**, be sure to [install Laravel's cache migration](https://laravel.com/docs/cache#prerequisites-database), else you will encounter cache errors.

 7. **Clear your config cache**.
 This package requires access to the `permission` config settings in order to run migrations.
 If you've been caching configurations locally, clear your config cache with either of these commands:

         php artisan optimize:clear